-As you can see below, these 36 dramatic situations are not complete plots.
+As you can see below, these 37 dramatic situations are not complete plots.
 To create a plot, you need to combine at least two strands, but the more strands you weave together the more complex and interesting your story plot and subplots become.
+If you need help with this process, I run plotting clinics and one-on-one brainstorming sessions - get in touch: ecn AT hearwritenow.com

 Someone who needs help, usually due to the antagonist.
 Fill in the why, who, and how it is resolved.